Topography optimization for enhancing microalgal growth in raceway ponds: Hydrodynamic and biological models

-and $I$ is the photon flux density, a continuous time-varying signal.
-The other parameters are $\sigma$, that stands for the specific photon absorption, $\tau$ which is the turnover rate, $k_r$ which represents the photosystem repair rate and $k_d$ which is the damage rate.
-As shown in~\cite{Lamare2018}, one can use~\eqref{eq:abc}, a fast-slow approximation and singular perturbation theory to reduce this system to a single evolution equation:
+Here, $I$ denotes the light density, a continuous time-varying signal.
+The states $A$, $B$, and $C$ are the relative frequencies of three possible states with $A+B+C=1$, so that~\eqref{eq:Han} can be reduced to a system in dimension two by eliminating the state $B$.
+Here, $\sigma$ stands for the specific photon absorption, $\tau$ is the turnover rate, $k_r$ and $k_d$ represent the photosystem repair and damage rates, which are all positive.